 Plain Dyed Towels

 In a nutshell, the variations between solid, colour plain dyed towels are achieved by doing a number of different things.
-The most obvious is using a different dobby border.
+The most obvious is using a different dobby border like in our Amalfitana towels.
 However, you can also create a different look by using different pile yarns and various differences in the number of PICKS (horizontal) and ENDS (vertical) yarns or threads.
 To put that in plain English, the more picks and ends the heavier the towel weight per square metre will be, more commonly known as the GSM (grams per square metre).

 Dobby Border Towels

 A dobby border towel is a common bath towel such as our Aria range with a header or border with a simple geometric weave and are always woven on Dobby looms…which is where the name originates from.
 Why are Dobby looms cool?
 Because they can have up to twenty eight shafts!
 Which enables a greater weave repeat than with a standard plain towelling weave.
 Different weave designs are created by using patterns of yarns in dobby borders.
 For example, we could use Mercerised yarns to give a more lustrous effect than the cotton yarns when dyed together and produce an enhanced feature to the dobby weave…it’ll look shiny!

 Solid Colour/Multi Colour Jacquard and Yarn Dyed Towels